Billboard Helped Young Elvis

 Throughout Elvis Presley's career, from 1954-1977, Billboard magazine's record charts were recognized as the standard in the music industry.
 Even today no recording from that era can legitimately be called a #1 record unless Billboard rated it so.
 Other publications, such as Variety and Cashbox, published record charts, but none of them carried the weight of Billboard's.
 In deciding which new records to play, disk jockeys across the nation trusted the magazine's recommendations.

 In the mid-fifties, Billboard reviewed selected 45 rpm single releases in two weekly columns.
 The first, labeled "Review Spotlight," briefly assessed and recommended new releases that the magazine felt had potential for commercial and chart success.
 If a "Spotlight" single sold well in key markets, it might be featured again in Billboard's more prestigious "This Week's Best Buys" column.
 All of Elvis's single releases in 1955 and 1956 were mentioned in one or both of these Billboard columns.
-This is what the magazine had to say about them.
+Let's see what the magazine had to say about them.

 January 29, 1955: Billboard reviewed "Milkcow Blues Boogie" / "You're a Heartbreaker" (Sun #215)